-We invest a portion of our cash reserves in marketable securities including short-term cash investments, U.S. Treasury notes and bonds, U.S. government agency notes and bonds, corporate bonds, and other marketable securities.
-At December 31, 2018 and 2017, we had approximately \$8.3 million and \$4.7 million invested in marketable securities, respectively.
+We invest a portion of our cash reserves in marketable securities including short-term cash investments, U.S. Treasury notes and bonds, corporate bonds, commercial paper and other marketable securities.
+At December 31, 2019, all our investments were in commercial paper with maturity dates under thirty days and classified as cash.
+At December 31, 2018, we had approximately \$8.3 million invested in marketable securities.